 Not having network security today is equivalent to going without any insurance with a million risks over your head.

 The importance of network security in any organization goes up a notch when you see a list of everything companies face in threats each year.
-Wired compiled a list on the first day of 2016, giving everyone a huge wake up call.
+Government Technology came up with 21 security predictions for 2021 that should give everybody a huge wake-up call.

 When you permanently lose critical data, it could easily set off a cascade effect of other things.
-For one, it could bring a huge wave of compliance violations from the federal government.
+For one, it could bring a massive wave of compliance violations from the federal government.
 As a result, you could end up with significant fines eating into any profits you made for the year, which leads right into the next paragraph.

-Don't discount the possibility either of having to invest in new infrastructure because the data loss damaged existing equipment.
-This could place you in financial jeopardy as well since you may not have the capital expenditures immediately available to invest in new technology.
+Don’t discount the possibility of investing in new infrastructure because the data loss damaged existing equipment.
+This could place you in financial jeopardy since you may not have the capital expenditures immediately available to invest in new technology.

 Many network security analysts note that careless or uninformed employees can bring on major security risks.
 Having this happen reflects directly on your customers who depend on your employees to keep them safe.

-On an ISP, this could include your abuse team who don't have the proper resources available to combat abuse against your loyal users.
-When abuse continues without help, it's only going to frustrate users to a point where they could leave.
+For example, as an ISP, this could include your abuse desk team that doesn’t have the proper resources available to combat abuse against your loyal customers.
+When abuse continues without help, it’s only going to frustrate your customers to a point where they could leave.

-The same goes if you have critical customer data you're responsible for keeping safe.
+The same goes for if you have critical customer data, you’re responsible for keeping it safe.
 Creating a lack of trust immediately sets off a string of potential reputation issues when word gets out how careless you were.

-Trying to manage service and hosting providers against abuse becomes the biggest minefield if ignoring proper network security and abuse report handling solution in place, your organization might be at high risk.
-Maybe you’ve waited to add extra security because you thought it would become too expensive or too complicated for moderators to use.
+Without a proper network security and abuse report handling solution in place, your organization might be at high risk.
+Maybe you’ve waited to add extra security because you thought it would become too expensive or too complicated for your abuse desk team to use.

-If you are ready to take your network security to a new level, click here to start a Free 30-Day Trial of AbuseHQ.
+If you are ready to take your network security to a new level, get in touch, we’ll be happy to arrange a trial for you!